This doc is for version 1.16.99 (dev) .

 If you make a mistake, enter

-<at any prompt to restart the transaction.
+<at any prompt to go one step backward.

 Input prompts are displayed in a different colour when the terminal supports it.

 Example (see the tutorial for a detailed explanation):

 $ hledger add Adding transactions to journal file /src/hledger/examples/sample.journal Any command line arguments will be used as defaults.
 Use tab key to complete, readline keys to edit, enter to accept defaults.
 An optional (CODE) may follow transaction dates.
 An optional ; COMMENT may follow descriptions or amounts.
 If you make a mistake, enter < at any prompt to go one step backward.
 To end a transaction, enter . when prompted.
 To quit, enter . at a date prompt or press control-d or control-c.
 Date [2015/05/22]: Description: supermarket Account 1: expenses:food Amount 1: $10 Account 2: assets:checking Amount 2 [$-10.0]: Account 3 (or . or enter to finish this transaction): .
 2015/05/22 supermarket expenses:food $10 assets:checking $-10.0 Save this transaction to the journal ? [y]: Saved.
 Starting the next transaction (. or ctrl-D/ctrl-C to quit) Date [2015/05/22]: <CTRL-D> $

 On Microsoft Windows, the add command makes sure that no part of the file path ends with a period, as it can cause data loss on that platform (cf #1056).

 Show accounts and their balances.

 The balance command is hledger’s most versatile command.
 Note, despite the name, it is not always used for showing real-world account balances; the more accounting-aware balancesheet and incomestatement may be more convenient for that.